aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/UnrealSample/README.md

 # Unreal Integration Samples

 To test the integrations with Unreal, open the Unreal sample project (`UnrealSample`) in Unreal Engine 5 first.
+You will need to right click and generate the project files for your OS before opening the project.
+If you have problems generating the project files on MacOS, [this forum post](https://forums.unrealengine.com/t/generate-xcode-project-doesnt-do-anything/123149/3) can help run the shell script correctly.

 ## Guest Identity and Rest API test level